Desjardins Review (2025 Update – Free ETFs + Stock Trading)

 Let’s take a look at how Disnat compares to Questrade and Qtrade.

-Disnat $0/tradeMost commission-free$1.25 per contract/$8.75 minimum A number of fees including inactivity fee, and account registration fee
+Disnat | $0/trade | Most commission-free | $1.25 per contract/$8.75 minimum | A number of fees including inactivity fee, and account registration fee |

-Questrade$0 ETF buy, sell at $0.01/share (min. $4.95 to max. $9.95)$9.95/trade$0.75 per contract/$4.95 minimum$0 monthly account fee
+Questrade | $0 ETF buy, sell at $0.01/share (min. $4.95 to max. $9.95) | $9.95/trade | $0.75 per contract/$4.95 minimum | $0 monthly account fee |

-Qtrade100+ free ETFs$0/trade$8.75 + $1.25 per contract, or $6.95 + $1.25 per contract for investor plus$25 per quarter for non-registered accounts (waived if certain conditions are met), and $15 per quarter for registered accounts
+Qtrade | 100+ free ETFs to buy and sell | $0/trade | $8.75 + $1.25 per contract, or $6.95 + $1.25 per contract for investor plus | $25 per quarter for non-registered accounts (excluding FHSA, and fee for other accounts can be waived if certain conditions are met), and $15 per quarter for US dollar registered accounts |

 As you can see, just focusing on fees alone, the switch to commission-free trading has made Desjardins fairly competitive.
 Paying the lowest possible amount in fees can make a huge difference to your bottom line, especially if you are actively day trading.

-However, fees aren’t the only thing that make a great DIY broker.
+However, low fees aren’t the only thing that makes a great DIY broker.
 If you’re looking for a more balanced choice with very competitive trading fees, free ETFs and a world class platform to boot, then Qtrade is still the best online broker in our books, and definitely trumps Desjardins Online Brokerage any day.

 Disnat Brokerage Platform and App